— Breed of the Month —

 One of the most capable and trainable breeds in all of dogdom, here are some things for you to consider:

-Socialization requirements.
 Most German Shepherds have protective instincts toward strangers.
 They need extensive exposure to friendly people so they learn to recognize the normal behaviors of "good guys."
 Then they can recognize the difference when someone really does act abnormally.

 German Shepherds have their fair share of behavioral issues, things such as barking, aggression towards strangers and over-protectiveness of home and family, which can stem from their natural suspicion of strangers.

-Pulling on the leash
+Pulling on a Leash

 Pulling on the leash ranks quite high in their list of behavioral and training issues as they have this innate need to always walk ahead of their owners, regardless of how much they are corrected.